Girl In A Box- Mental Warrants, Homeless, Addiction & Family Members Who Are Left Behind…

 Last month while at a TDCJ Hutchins Unit Prison Wedding with my Client, my niece was being transferred to a Group Home.
 I was anxious about Stephaney’s transition and what to expect but, hopeful (as usual) she would make a fresh start.
 This was Stephaney’s first Group Home.
 I was hopeful and leery about her screwing it up.
 Cindy was too.

 Work and family are actually combined in my life.
 There isn’t a clear line.
-The phone call from Stephaney during my bridal shoot with Rita disrupted, I “shook off” my anxiety.
+The phone call from Stephaney during my bridal shoot with Rita disrupted, I “shook off” my anxiety about Stephaney AGAIN.

 Cindy and I field phone calls, emails, and other family disruptions on a regular basis.
-From my son to my nieces to my dad to my grandnieces, family conference calls while I’m on the road or in a Prison of even at a venue are a regular occurrence.
+From my son to my nieces to my dad to my grandnieces, family conference calls while I’m on the road or in a Prison, venue or client meeting are actually “a regular occurrence.”

 If you missed the Pawning Planners Blog in November, here’s the link– Planning, Problems & Preparing.